Chicken is a great grilling and smoking meat, but the challenge for many with poultry is how to get the skin crispy.

-The biggest problem when smoking chicken is that the skin turns out rubbery and rather unpleasant to eat.
+The biggest problem when smoking a whole chicken is that the skin can come out rubbery and unpleasant to eat.

 Chicken is considered lean meat, which means it does not have much fat embedded in the meat fibers.

-The majority of the fat on chicken meat is in the skin.
+The majority of the fat in chicken meat is in the skin.
 This is why the skin turns rubbery in a smoker, but the meat does not.

 Traditionally, cooking meat in a smoker is a low and slow process at between 200 to 250°F .
 However, this is the main problem when smoking chicken.

 The fat in the chicken skin does not react well to a low and slow cook.
 The heat is insufficient to render the fat and allow it to escape the skin.

 The lower temperatures allow the fats to solidify in place in the chicken skin, resulting in rough, rubbery skin.